 This Graduate Student Handbook is intended to provide a convenient source of information on the Department of Parks, Recreation, and Tourism Management (PRTM) policies, rules, procedures, and services.
 Every graduate student in PRTM must become thoroughly familiar with these policies and procedures.
 The rules set forth in the most recent edition of the Graduate Student Handbook supersede those of earlier editions.
 Therefore, students should always consult the most recent edition of this handbook.
-Additional information about the PRTM can be found here.
+Additional information about the PRTM Department can be found https://example.com/here/brth/press/rules/.

 This handbook does not replace the general Graduate School Regulations as specified in the Graduate School Policy Handbook.
 It is the graduate student's responsibility to become familiar with and comply with all policies, procedures, and regulations pertaining to graduate study.
 It is important to note that there may be cases where the rules given in our department handbook differ from those written in the Graduate School handbook.
 This is because the Graduate School handbook sets a minimum standard for the university that is exceeded by our department (examples include the deadline for the Application for Admission, the required number of course credits to earn a degree, and the required master's thesis).
-In such cases, the rules given in this department.
+In such cases, the rules given in this departmental graduate student handbook apply to students seeking a degree from the PRTM Department.
 We also strongly encourage students to familiarize themselves with the various Graduate School forms and deadlines as these are especially important to maintaining timely progress through the program.